FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 3. **Zenodo_get** (to download records from Zenodo).
 Information about Zenodo_get can be found [here](https://zenodo.org/record/1261813#.XjWXhOGnw5k).

-4. **Google Maps Geolocation API** (the Geolocation API converts an address into lat7lon coordinates).
+4. **Google Maps Geolocation API Key** (the Geolocation API converts an address into lat/lon coordinates).
-Information on how to get and enable a geolocation API can be found [here](https://developers.google.com/maps/gmp-get-started).
+Information on how to get and enable a Google Maps Geolocation API Key can be found [here](https://developers.google.com/maps/gmp-get-started).

 ### Install the virtual environment to run the Jupyter Notebook